Bo-Lennart/bobatea/README.md

 ## Clone Repository on GitHub

-1. Click the code button underneath the main tab
+1. Click the code button underneath the main tab.
 2. In the 'Clone with HTTPS' section, click the clipboard icon to copy the URL.
 3. Open Git Bash in your IDE of choice.
 4. Change the current working directory to where you want the cloned directory to be made.